-Sometimes, however, kittens seem unwilling or unable to do one or the other.
-Occasionally, they will start using the litter box and scratching post properly and then suddenly stop doing so.
+Most kittens are happy to use a litter box and scratching post.
+Sometimes kittens are unwilling or unable to do one or the other.
+Occasionally, they start using the litter box and scratching post properly and then suddenly stop doing so.

-At least 75 percent of kitten or cat discipline involves trouble-shooting to discover the reason for the undesirable behavior and then correcting the situations that caused it.
+Much of kitten or cat discipline involves troubleshooting to discover the reason for the undesirable behavior and then correcting the situations that caused it.

 Litter Box Training

 Most kittens readily adapt to a litter box, especially if they were raised with a mother cat.
 Otherwise, it's usually easy to train a kitten to use the box.
 Make sure the box is easily accessible, filled with good-quality litter, and cleaned at least once a day.
 Immediately after a meal, place your kitten in the box.
 You may have to demonstrate by guiding its paw for a few scratches in the litter, but the kitty will quickly get the idea.
 Chances are, under proper circumstances, your kitten will not make mistakes and learn to use the box regularly.
 In the rare event your kitten doesn't take to the box, poor litter box maintenance may be the cause.

 Like human babies, kittens examine everything with their mouths, especially when they're teething.
 As with toddlers, it's important to keep harmful items out of kittens' reach.
 Kittens love to "play fight," and if other cats aren't around to accommodate them, they'll settle for the nearest human hand or ankle, especially if you've encouraged this form of play early on.
 They also might chew on houseplants if they are in reach.

 Kittens love heights, and many are expert jumpers.
 They can hurl themselves upward with little notice and seemingly little effort.
 Problems occur when they frequently jump on a tabletop or a countertop that you prefer they avoided.